If This Is An Emergency

 Urgent Care After Hours

-An after-hours therapist can be reached at 773.702.3625.
-The on-call therapist will clarify the nature and specifics of your emergency, will offer acute help, and will offer suggestions for ongoing support, which may include scheduling an intake appointment, walking in to SCS the next weekday, or going to the nearest emergency room.
+The Therapist-on-Call can be reached at 773.702.3625.
+The Therapist-on-Call will clarify the nature and specifics of your emergency, will offer acute help, and will offer suggestions for ongoing support, which may include scheduling an intake appointment, walking in to SCS the next weekday, or going to the nearest emergency room.

-The after-hours therapist does not schedule appointments or renew prescriptions.
+The Therapist-on-Call does not schedule appointments or renew prescriptions.